 He had chosen the quietest part of the day, the best time for slipping off unnoticed, though he could feel the restless attention of Varanor following him like a faint heat on his skin.
 They reached the spiral stair at the end of the hall and wound their way down through many levels, to the ground floor.
 Megaera fetched up behind him as he stopped.

 She began to move toward the central foyer, but Stefan laid a hand on her arm.
 He smiled to himself in anticipation of his first surprise and turned her to face the wall, knowing they had arrived just in time.
 Seconds ticked away.
 Megaera fixed him with a wry, dubious look.
-Then, from the floor to head high, a rectangle of stone began to bleed light.
-The glow became so intense, it stung their eyes, and there, revealed beyond the stairwell, a white-sand beach stretched under full sun toward a sapphire bay.
+Then, light began to bleed through the wall in the shape of a door.
+The glow became so intense, it stung their eyes, and then resolved a view of white-sand beach that stretched under full sun toward a sapphire bay.
+A warm breeze gusted through the opening against their faces.
 “Come!” he said, dragging her firmly by the arm.

-They stumbled through the door onto their knees in fine coral sand.
+They stumbled forward onto their knees in fine coral sand.
 Megaera got to her feet and wiped herself off.
-She glanced back, but the portal had disappeared.
+She glanced back, and Stefan followed her gaze.
+The portal and castle were gone.
 “Where are we?” she asked.
 “How do we get back?”

 “This is the Gateway Beach, a world created by Varanor and long-lost allies.
 We can stay for a while, and when we tire of it, we can reach many other places.
 Watch.”
 Stefan pulled the Dragonclaw from his belt and concentrated as he wiped it back and forth across a dune.
 The claw glowed, and then the sand grains boiled upward to form a tall arch.
 A brief, watery shimmer within resolved a view into the courtyard back at the keep.
 He inscribed several characters on the window’s soapbubble surface and the image flickered and changed.
 Green light poured out as they looked into a rainforest where yellow birds flitted in the distance and huge frogs, banded gold and strawberry, clambered up the trunks of banana palms.
-“The sands of this beach can form a gate at any point, but the gates on the other side are fixed and look like mirrors until they are opened.
-I believe that the gate to this world stands on a spike of volcanic glass thrust up through the forest.
+“The sands of this beach can form a gate at any point, but the gates on the other side are fixed.
+Each appears to be a mirror or other reflective plane until opened.
+This one emerges from a spike of volcanic glass thrust up through the forest.
 Shall we go and visit?”

-Stefan noticed his heart pounding, his limbs cold despite the heat.
-Had they opened the entire Gateway Beach to the attention of enemies?
+Stefan noticed his limbs cold despite the heat.
+Had they opened the Gateway Beach to the attention of enemies?